edissyum/opencaptureformem/README.md

     /path/to/capture/ IN_CLOSE_WRITE,IN_MOVED_TO python3 /opt/maarch/OpenCapture/launch.sh $@/$#

+We use worker and jobs to enqueue process.
+The worker is encapsulated into a service who needs to be started in order to run the process.
+It's needed to cron the boot of the service at every restart, by the root user :

+    $ sudo crontab -e

+   And add

+    @reboot systemctl start oc-worker.service

 ### Utilisations
-We use worker and jobs to enqueue process.
 Here is some examples of possible usages in the launch.sh script:

     $ python3 /opt/maarch/OpenCapture/worker.py -c /opt/maarch/OpenCapture/src/config/config.ini -f file.pdf -process incoming